 Vandalism and disregard for Academy property will not be tolerated.
-Actions include, but are not limited to, writing in textbooks or library books, writing on desks or walls, carving into woodwork, desks or tables, damaging Academy equipment, spray painting surfaces (graffiti is considered vandalism), and damage to or disruption of restroom facilities.
+Actions include, but are not limited to, writing in textbooks or library books, writing on desks or walls, carving into woodwork, desks or tables, damaging Academy equipment, spray painting surfaces (graffiti is considered vandalism), damage to or disruption of restroom facilities and tampering with or otherwise interfering with video and/or monitoring equipment.
 Violation of this policy may result in disciplinary action and/or financial restitution.
 A police report may be filed as required by law.